 First Communion Class Schedule

-Class is held on Sundays during the season of Lent in the School Library.
-Classes run after the conclusion of the 10:45 service for one hour.
+Class is held on a couple Sundays during the season of Lent from 5:00-7:00 PM.
+Each class involves interactive elements that tie in the content to meaningful experiences.
 Attendance at all classes is required!

-In between classes, students and parents will work together to watch short video lectures and complete worksheets ahead of the two discussion sessions.
+In between classes, students and parents will work together to complete homework ahead of the second lesson.

 About Communing Young People